RachitSharma1502/CodSoft/README.md

-Project to genrate the password
+Project of codsoft summer internship